 Erie Ltd SP #1 B-B diesel.
 Also sold labeled as JONAN MODELS See NWSL SP #1 diesel

 Gem EBT 2-8-2 (Seiko).
 Quite a nice model for the era it was built with sprung drivers, a non idler semi-open gearbox and a Mantua motor just waiting to be replaced.
-The valve gear is heavy and I have been told it is a little oversize but is available for half what you have to pay for the Hallmarks.
+The valve gear is heavy and I have been told the model is a little oversize but is available for half what you have to pay for the Hallmarks.

 Hallmark EBT #02 Brill motor car (Samhongsa).
 A very well built model with a Canon 1832 can motor driving an idler gearbox on the front truck.
 Only has 2 wheel pick-up on each truck so adding wipers to the insulated wheels greatly smooths running.
-Get the factory painted model as masking the red window frames is a real pain.
+Get the factory painted model as masking the red window frames and roof is a real pain.

 Hallmark EBT #11 2-6-2(Samhongsa).
-This large 2-6-2 with 48" drivers is a fabolous model with Sagami 1425 motor and fully enclosed idler gearbox on the sprung drivers.
+This large 2-6-2 with 48" drivers is a fabulous model with Sagami 1425 motor and fully enclosed idler gearbox on the sprung drivers.
 The tender trucks are equilized and wired to the tender for perfect pick-up.
 It is hard to say enough great things about this model.